Robust subgroup discovery: Introduction

-\emph{Subgroup discovery} (SD) can be seen as the exploratory counterpart to rule learning or association rule mining, where the targets/consequent of the rules are fixed and rules are ranked according to quality measures combining subgroup size and deviation of the target variable(s) with respect to the overall distribution in the data.
+\emph{Subgroup discovery} (SD) can be seen as a generalisation of association rule mining or as the exploratory counterpart of rule learning, where the targets/consequent of the rules are fixed and rules are ranked according to quality measures combining subgroup size and deviation of the target variable(s) with respect to the overall distribution in the data.
 In its traditional form, subgroup discovery is also referred to as top-$k$ subgroup mining \citep{atzmueller2015subgroup}, which entails mining the $k$ top-ranking subgroups according to a \emph{local} quality measure and a number $k$ selected by the user.
-Since its conception subgroup discovery has been developed for various types of data and targets, e.g., nominal, numeric~\citep{grosskreutz2019numeric}, and multi-label~\citep{van2010maximal} targets.
+Since its conception, subgroup discovery has been developed for various types of data and targets, e.g., nominal, numeric~\citep{grosskreutz2019numeric}, and multi-label~\citep{van2010maximal} targets.
 SD has been applied in a wide range of different domains \citep{herrera2011overview,atzmueller2015subgroup}, such as identifying the properties of materials \citep{goldsmith2017uncovering}, unusual consumption patterns in smart grids \citep{jin2014subgroup}, identifying the characteristics of delayed flights \citep{proencca2018identifying}, and understanding the influence of pace in long-distance running \citep{de2018effects}.

+Although SD appeals to several domains, top-$k$ mining traditionally suffers from three main issues that make it impractical for many applications: $1)$ poor computational efficiency of exhaustive search with the more relevant quality measures \citep{van2012diverse,bosc2018anytime}; $2)$ \emph{redundancy} of mined subgroups, i.e., the fact that subsets with the highest deviation according to a certain \emph{local} quality measure tend to cover the same region of the dataset with slight variations in their description of the subset \citep{van2012diverse}; and $3)$ lack of generalisation or statistical robustness of mined subgroups \citep{van2016expect}.